-A. Programmed Planned Inspections (PPIs): Regional Enforcement Managers (REM) will provide each inspector with programmed planned inspection lists within their assigned territory.
-Selected establishments will be provided in accordance with the current five-year strategic plan.
+- A. Programmed Planned Inspections (PPIs): Regional Enforcement Managers (REM) will provide each inspector with programmed planned inspection lists within their assigned territory.
+Selected establishments will be provided in accordance with the current strategic plan.
 REMs will attempt to provide the inspector with the exact establishments to inspect.
 In some cases, available information is not sufficient to determine exact establishment classification prior arriving at the inspection site.
-In this case, the inspector, with approval from the REM will determine establishments as they are defined in Part 350.250(c) of the Administrative Code:
+In this case, the inspector with approval from the REM will determine establishments as they are organized in the current Site-Specific Targeting (SST) plan and as defined in Part 350.250(c) of the Administrative Code.

+- B. Construction Inspections: RESERVED

+- C. Maritime Inspections: RESERVED

+- D. Special Emphasis, National Emphasis, Local Emphasis Programs: RESERVED

+- E. Site-Specific Targeting (SST):